The 3F systemThe revolutionary professional scanning system by Hasselblad

 3F Scanning, Easy As Pie!

 3F scanning offers the best quality and reversibility at the least cost.
-The scanning process is very simple; after inserting the frame in the correct position all that is left is to push a button.
+The scanning process is very simple; after inserting the frame in the correct position, all that is left is to push a button.
 The scanner will read, through the holder the format of the original, will focus the image and will crop the black border.
-At this time, setting the auto level option in the 3F windows, the scanner will analyze the color and density of the picture and will apply, if necessary, automatic levels to the preview in all the following scans.
+At this time, setting the auto level option in the 3F windows, the scanner will analyze the color and density of the picture and will apply, if necessary, automatic levels to the preview in all the successive scans.

 Working with Flexcolor

-With this tutorial I would like to explain some peculiar attributes of the system that, in my opinion, make it far superior to other systems.
+With this tutorial, I would like to explain some peculiar attributes of the system that, in my opinion, make it far superior to other systems.

-First of all forget all you know on scanners and scanning.
+First of all, forget all you know on scanners and scanning.
 Beside the quality that can be tested later, thanks to Flexcolor it is possible to become active users instead of passive.

 Personally, before Hasselblad Flextight scanners I used to use drum scanners with its many limits.